victoria-id/victoria_connect_api_documentation/readme.md

-# Victoria Connect API documentation
+# Victoria Connect API documentation (additional)

-The primary API documentation is [published here](https://documenter.getpostman.com/view/29541604/2s9YBxZGWS).
+You can find the primary API documentation at [doc.api.victoria-id.com](https://doc.api.victoria-id.com/).

 This repository only contains: